jockm/1Bitsy/README.md

 - 1 74*02 quad 2 input nor gate

 This system allows for addressing 16 bytes of read only 8-bit memory.
 Not much (if anything) practical can be done with these constraints, but it does technically meet all the criteria.
 As we all know being technically correct is the best kind of correct.

+**Personal Note:** I struggled a little to decide the "bitness" of the CPU as that is either based on the ALU width or the data bus width.
+The 1Bitsy has no ALU, uses a 8 bit instruction word, 4-bit output, and has only a single bit input.
+So it could be seen as a 0, 1, 4, or 8 bit system.
+One bit just felt the most intellectually honest

 ### Expandability